Jun-NIBS/MouseBrainAtlas/README.md

 on a typical desktop computer

-* Global registration: 1 sec
-* Local registration: 1 hour
+* Roughly half an hour start to finish